renmengye/deep-dashboard/README.md

 ## Introduction

+Tired of watching un-informative commandline console?
+Tired of the line limit of ssh screen?
+Deep dashboard helps you visualize the training process better, and provides with more diagnostics.

-Deep dashboard currently supports displaying three types of visualizations:
+It currently supports displaying three types of visualizations:
 - Time series data, in CSV format.
 - Raw plain text data
 - Image data

+### Benefits of Deep Dashboard
+- Completely static, so it works in any server environment (no need to open a new HTTP port).
+- Autorefresh, visualize training in real-time.
+- Check training process on any browser, laptop, cell phone, etc.
+- Exchange data with your program through files, so therefore support all kinds of machine learning libraries as backend.

 ## Installation